Water landing: Commercial aircraft

-The FAA does not require commercial pilots to train to ditch but airline cabin personnel must train on the evacuation process.
+In the United States, the FAA does not require commercial pilots to train to ditch but airline cabin personnel must train on the evacuation process.
 In addition, the FAA implemented rules under which circumstances (kind of operator, number of passengers, weight, route) an aircraft has to carry emergency equipment including floating devices such as life jackets and life rafts.

 Some aircraft are designed with the possibility of a water landing in mind.
 Airbus aircraft, for example, feature a "ditching button" which, if pressed, closes valves and openings underneath the aircraft, including the outflow valve, the air inlet for the emergency RAT, the avionics inlet, the extract valve, and the flow control valve.
 It is meant to slow flooding in a water landing.

 Airplane water ditchings

 Aircraft landing on water for other reasons

 Aircraft also sometimes end up in water by running off the ends of runways, landing in water short of the end of a runway, or even being forcibly flown into the water during suicidal/homicidal events.
-Twice at LaGuardia Airport, an aircraft have rolled into the East River (USAir Flight 5050 and USAir Flight 405).
+Twice at LaGuardia Airport, an aircraft has rolled into the East River (USAir Flight 5050 and USAir Flight 405).